 Converting the PDF file

 The last option is available if you aren’t comfortable with PDFs or if you need to do a lot of detailed work without learning new apps.
 Convert the PDF into a different format and work on it in software that is more comfortable or more suited to your needs.
 The most basic way to do this is in the word processing application you already use, whether that’s Microsoft Word or Google Docs.
 While that can get the job done, the issue is that PDF conversion can be hit or miss, especially in these basic word processing applications.
-Things like markup, fonts, and formatting may all be different.
+Things like markups, fonts, and formatting may all be different.

 If you plan on converting PDFs no matter what, you could also stick with Adobe Acrobat.
 Adobe allows you to convert PDFs to Word, Excel or PowerPoint within Acrobat.
 If possible, we’d recommend this over other methods because Adobe’s format conversion tends to be more accurate than most.